‘Completely wrong’: Palm Beach prosecutor blasts Alex Acosta over Epstein case

 Earlier Wednesday, Mr. Acosta held a press conference as calls for his resignation continue to mount among Democrats and victim’s rights organizations for his handling of the Epstein case more than a decade ago.

-He said Barry Krischer, who was the Palm Beach County state attorney, was prepared to let Mr. Epstein walk without serving jail time until his office stepped on.
+He said Barry Krischer, who was the Palm Beach County state attorney, was prepared to let Mr. Epstein walk without serving jail time until his office stepped in.

 Mr. Krischer fired back in a statement, accusing the embattled labor secretary of rewriting history.
 He said Mr. Acosta ignored the federal indictment his office scrapped in favor of the light sentence.